-There are different reasons why a business may need to move addresses throughout its time in operation.
-Perhaps you run a small business from home and are moving to a new home, you are changing addresses due to a rental or leasing agreement, or you need to downsize or upsize your space.
+There are different reasons why a business may need to change its address throughout its time in operation.
+Perhaps you run a small home business and are moving to a new home, you are changing address due to a rental or leasing agreement, or you need to downsize or upsize your space.
 Regardless of the reason, it’s important to keep your business address updated, and it’s much simpler to do than you may think.

 How do I change my small business address?

-If you’re looking to update the address for your Sole Proprietorship or Partnership, it’s as simple as filing a Master Business Licence Amendment.
-This amendment is a manual filing that we can complete on your behalf, saving you the time and hassle of waiting in a Government line.
-The change can be completed on the same day, and your updated Master Business Licence sent to you electronically.
+If you’re looking to update the address for your Sole Proprietorship or Firm Name for a General Partnership (formerly called General Partnership), it’s as simple as filing a Business Name Registration amendment aka Master Business Licence amendment.
+This amendment is an electronic filing that we can complete on your behalf, saving you the time and hassle.
+The change can be completed in one to two business days, and your amended Business Name Registration AKA Master Business Licence sent to you electronically.

 How do I change my corporate address?